HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_new_search_ca_certificates.md

 This guide provides detailed requirements for requesting certificates from your organization's Certificate Authority (CA) or Public Key Infrastructure (PKI) for Search V2 deployment.

 !!! info "When to Use This Guide"
-    Use this guide if you are using certificates from your organization's CA/PKI instead of generating self-signed certificates.
-For self-signed certificate generation, refer to the [main Search V2 installation guide](optional_install_new_search.md).
+    Use this guide if you are using certificates from your organization's Certificate Authority (CA) or Public Key Infrastructure (PKI).
+This guide provides the detailed certificate requirements to give to your CA team.
+After obtaining your certificates, proceed to [Creating Kubernetes secrets](optional_install_new_search.md#creating-kubernetes-secrets) in the main installation guide to continue with deployment.

 !!! note "OpenSearch Version Compatibility"
     These requirements apply to OpenSearch 2.x (currently using 2.19.2) and remain consistent across OpenSearch versions as they are based on X.509 v3 standards and Java TLS requirements.